ericzji/openshift-4-3/vxlan-arp-issue.md

 IP 10.131.2.15.26103 > 10.131.0.224.webcache: Flags [F.], seq 15, ack 481, win 237, options [nop,nop,TS val 2825023942 ecr 2871627055], length 0 out slot1/tmm0 lis=_wcard_tunnel_/Common/openshift-vxlan
 ```

-From above, we can see that ARP request is sent out, but without ARP reply.
+From above, it shows the self IP requesting the mac address of the pod but not getting a response.

 **Install TCPDUMP tool on work node**